kolenaIO/kolena/docs/faq/index.md

     entries to the **Authorized Users** table.

     There are three levels of user roles:
-        Reader: can view all content for an organization.
+        **Reader**: can view all content for an organization.
-        Member: can view, create, and edit content for an organization.
+        **Member**: can view, create, and edit content for an organization.
-        Admin: can view, create, edit, and delete content for an organization and can manage users.
+        **Admin**: can view, create, edit, and delete content for an organization and can manage users.

     Note that this page is only visible for organization administrators.